clstoulouse/motu/README.md

 cdo: /lib64/libc.so.6: version `GLIBC_2.14' not found (required by /opt/cmems-cis-validation/motu/products/cdo-group/hdf5-1.8.17-home/lib/libhdf5.so.10)
 ```

-In this case, edit $MotuInstallDir/products/cdo-group/setLDLIBRARYPATH.sh and add "$GLIBC/lib" to LD_LIBRARY_PATH as set below:
+In this case, edit $MotuInstallDir/products/cdo-group/cdo.sh and add "$GLIBC-home/lib" to LD\_LIBRARY\_PATH.

 Now check again if "cdo" runs well.